AgamalARM/alpha-blog/README.md

 # README
-complete ruby on rails code
+complete ruby on rails code by Ahmed Gamal
 This README would normally document whatever steps are necessary to get the application up and running.